-• Irving Fisher developed the model where consumers faces an intertemporal budget constraint and chooses consumption depending on not only the current income, but also the expected future income, discount rate and interest rate
+• Unlike consumption function introduced by Keynes that relates current consumption to current income, Irving Fisher developed the model where consumers faces an intertemporal budget constraint and chooses consumption depending on the current and expected future income, discount rate and interest rate

-- 3- Franco Modigliani and the Life-Cycle Hypothesis - Franco Modigliani used Fisher's model of consumer behavior to construct the life-cycle hypothesis.
-Modigliani emphasized that individual's incomes varies systematically over people's lives and that saving allows consumers to move income from those times in life when income is high to those times when it is low (like the times of retirement) - Consider a consumer who expects to live another T years.
+3- Franco Modigliani and the Life-Cycle Hypothesis

+• Franco Modigliani used Fisher's model of consumer behavior to study the consumption function.
+Modigliani emphasized that individual's incomes varies systematically over people's lives and that saving allows consumers to move income from those times in life when income is high to those times when it is low (like the times of retirement).
+This interpretation of consumer behavior formed the basis for his life-cycle hypothesis

+- Consider a consumer who expects to live another T years.
 She has wealth of W, and expects to earn income Y until she retires R years from now.
 Then she earns 0 income.
+Hence, the consumer's lifetime resources are composed of initial wealth W and lifetime earnings of R^Y .
 Without an utility function, we assume that she wishes to achieve the smoothest possible path of consumption over her lifetime.
 Therefore, she divides this total of W + RY equally among the T years and each year consumes